tokomlabs/react-js-training/04-react-router/README.md

 * Route components can be nested

-* Redirect routes can be defined with the RedirectRoute component
+* Redirect routes can be defined with the Redirect component

 * Indexes are managed with the IndexRoute and IndexRedirect components